lovyavinayak/AWS-Associate-Solution-Architect-2020/Section 4 High Availability and Scalability ELB and ASG/Section-4.md

 - Can be achieved via Auto Scaling Group or Load Balancer.

 ## High Availability
+- High Availability usually goes hand in hand with horizontal scaling
+- High availability means running your application / system in at least 2 data centers (== Availability Zones)
+- The goal of high availability is to survive a data center loss
+- The high availability can be passive (for RDS Multi AZ for example)
+• The high availability can be active (for horizontal scaling)

+## High Availability and Scalability for EC2
 - Run instances for the same application across multiple AZs.
 - Can be achieved via ASG in multiple AZs or Load Balancer in multiple AZs.